 If the left argument is a simple string, treat it as the id for the element, unless it begins with a . (period), in which case treat it as a class.
 If the first character is a #, it is forced to be treated as an id.

-If the left argument consists of two simple strings (neither of which contain the equals sign =)
+If the left argument consists of two simple strings (neither of which contain the equals sign =) these two strings will be treated as name of attribute and value.

 Elements that are obviously paired, either by an equals sign or nesting are treated as attribute name/value pairs.